sjbennett123/polarlarp/content/current_writeups/_index.md

 ---

 This event is in a big way a continuation of the plot that was ran in October with the Bloody Fist orcs seeking revenge for the loss of Stonewood.
+The players have their first chance to kill a bloody fist general.